 The Georgia Youth Symphony Orchestra

-The largest youth orchestra ensemble in the south-east, the Georgia Youth Symphony Orchestra (GYSO) includes three full youth orchestras, a string orchestra, a jazz ensemble, and a percussion ensemble.
+The largest youth orchestra ensemble in the south-east, the Georgia Youth Symphony Orchestra (GYSO) includes five orchestras, jazz ensemble, percussion ensemble, flute choir, string symposium, and a youth chorus.
 Its mission is to inspire young people to discover their full potential through creativity and performance, and to develop the discipline and spirit to accomplish their musical goals.

-With over 20,000 patrons annually and 800 people who participate in our programs, the Georgia Symphony Orchestra offers musical opportunities to the greater North Georgia and Metro-Atlanta region.
+With over 20,000 patrons annually and 700 people who make music in our ensembles, the Georgia Symphony Orchestra offers musical opportunities to the greater North Georgia and Metro-Atlanta region.